aztfmod/symphony/caf/README.md

 - Config Launchpad
   - Level 0 only
-  - Teffaform State management storage containers and keyvauls
+  - Terraform State management storage containers and keyvaults
   - MSIs for Gitlab runner agents to deploy subsequent levels (moving to an CAF runner add-on eventually)
   - Deployed from the devcontainer rover cli via logged in Owner of target subscription
-    - Deploy command available in [local.sh](./local.sh)sx
+    - Deploy command available in [local.sh](./local.sh)

 - Config Platform
   - Levels 1, 2 and 3